tinymce/tinymce-docs/_includes/rtc/rtc-how-rtc-encryption-works.md

 This section contains the technical details of the encryption used to securely transmit document content.
-It is provided for information purposes only; an understanding these details is not required to use the RTC plugin.
+It is provided for information purposes only; an understanding of these details is not required to use the RTC plugin.

 For information on how to set up an encryption endpoint for Real-Time Collaboration, see: [Real-Time Collaboration (RTC) Encryption Setup]({{site.baseurl}}/rtc/encryption/)